AKASHGUHA-ROY/ARTIFICIAL-INTELLIGENCE-WORKOUT-COACH-APPLIED-STATISTICS-.-./mvp/report.md

 Each exercise entry includes fields such as:

-- exercise name
+- name of the exercise to be performed
 - body part
-- required equipment
+- required equipments for perofrming the exercise
-- experience level
+- the level of experience
 - estimated minutes
 - exercise role
 - dorm-friendly flag